frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/employee.md

 **Duration: 1:59**

 This video walks you through adding Employee in ERPNext.
-Apart from personal and professional history, Employee masters also capture details of employee current work in an organization, branch, designation related details, whom does he/she reporting to and lot more.